tinlevn/tinlevn/README.md

 Currently I am learning:
-  - ReactJS and VueJS(A typical CS degree barely touches on any Javascript...)
+  - ReactJS and VueJS(it's quite sad that conventional university degrees do not teach much about Javascript and its numerous frameworks)
   - :whale: Docker and containerization, its inner workings and the tech stack behind it.
   - :snake: Python is fun and simple (check out my Smeexer project coded entirely in Python below)